 - The mandibular nerve – covering the lower jaw, part of the temples, and part of the ears

 Each branch has sub-branches that carry sensory data to the brain, as well as enabling movement.
-When the jaw muscles become inflamed, swelling puts pressure on one or more parts of any of these nerves, giving pain in that location.
-Compression of one part of a nerve can affect other areas served by that nerve and you may feel pain in more than one location.
+When the jaw muscles become inflamed, swelling puts pressure on one or more parts of any of these nerves, causing pain in that location.
+Compression of one part of a nerve can affect other areas served by that nerve; you may feel pain in more than one location.

 The most common and painful TMD symptom is headaches that seem to the sufferer like migraines.
 If you have such headaches and have been to several physicians in a fruitless search for permanent pain relief, your headaches may be TMD headaches rather than migraines.
 Most people, including most doctors, never think of a headache as having a dental cause.